slatedocs/slate/source/includes/_endpoint-dataset.md

 `/datasets/{id}/pk`

-Setting a primary key on a dataset causes updates (particularly streamed updates) to cause existing rows to be updated instead of new rows being inserted.
+Setting a primary key on a dataset causes updates (particularly streamed updates) mentioning existing rows to be updated instead of new rows being inserted.

 GET on this resource returns a Shoji Entity with a "pk"" attribute in its body,